Going to Hershey Pennsylvania on vacation?

 The stadium holds outdoor sports and concerts in its 30,000-seat facility.
 Check here for the schedule of events.

-Known at the Chocolate Spa, the Spa at the Hotel Hershey is luxury at it’s finest.
-You can get a massage, a bodywrap, foot massage, or even indulge in the ultimate sweet chocolate relaxation package.
-There is so many packages to choose from, its pampering yourself at its best!
+Known as the Chocolate Spa, the Spa at the Hotel Hershey is luxury at its finest.
+You can get a massage, a bodywrap, a foot massage, or even indulge in the ultimate sweet chocolate relaxation package.
+There are so many packages to choose from, it’s pampering yourself at its best!

 Although most people come to Hershey for Hershey Park and Chocolate World, there are so many more things to do in Hershey PA.
 Here are some of the non-Hershey activities in the area.

-The history of the town of Hershey before and after the chocolate factory and Hersheypark’s arrival.
+The history of the town of Hershey before and after the chocolate factory and the Hershey Company.
 Displays include a recreation of the home of Dick Winters, an exhibit on the history of the Hershey Bears team franchise, and a children’s discovery area.

 During Christmas time a huge display of model trains is there for your enjoyment.